Sign-Up Flow Redesign.

 ✅ Added Clear Error Feedback

-Users frequently ran into input errors with no error messaging.
-Without guidance, they couldn’t tell what went wrong or how to fix it—often getting stuck and abandoning the process.
-I worked with dev to implement instant error messages.
+Users frequently ran into input errors with no guidance, leaving them confused, unable to proceed, and often abandoning the process.
+I worked with dev to implement instant, clear error messages, helping users understand and fix issues immediately.

 Error messaging prompts